forfudan/MojoMiji/src/miji/basic/variables.md

 :::

-In an exercise in Section [Integer](../basic/types#integers) of Chapter [Types](../basic/types), we will see that absence of type annotations can sometimes lead to unintended behaviors.
+In an exercise in Chapter [Types](../basic/types#exercises-on-integer-types), we will see that absence of type annotations can sometimes lead to unintended behaviors.

 ::: tip Inlay hints